 The inventor of the diesel engine, Rudolf Diesel, also made use of biofuel, this time based on peanut oil to run his engine.
 As the automotive industry gathered pace, it looked as though bioenergy was here to stay.
 However, bioenergy was dealt another blow as petroleum became more available and a popular choice of fuel.

 While fossil fuels were not a new concept, the history of bioenergy could have been very different with bioenergy nearly becoming a long-lasting fossil fuel alternative.
-However, due to commercialisation and large scale mining, the likes of coal and petroleum were quickly becoming more affordable.
+However, due to commercialization and large-scale mining, the likes of coal and petroleum were quickly becoming more affordable.

 The likes of kerosene and petroleum came with lower prices, better efficiency and they were more practical.
 This saw a reduction in the use of bioenergy and propelled growth in the use of fossil fuels.